juanluiscr27/HangmanGame/README.md

 -----

-A formal test-driven development (TDD) process allows you to build testing into your daily routine.
-You can run tests many times a day, getting instant feedback on the quality of your code.
+A formal Test-Driven Development (TDD) process allows us to build testing into our daily routine.
+We can run tests many times a day, getting instant feedback on the quality of our code.
 This aligns very well with the iterative and incremental approach of the **Agile methodology**.

+The testing approach in TDD is only *unit testing*.
+That is, testing your code at the smallest unit level.
+Other types of testing, such as *integration testing*, *system testing* or *functional testing*,, test your application at a higher level and therefore not part of TDD 's scope.

 After identified the **user story** then proceed to test the requirements: